 (1) Provide the services described in its official publications and statements;

-(2) Administer properly the title IV, HEA programs in which it participates; and
+(2) Meet all of its financial obligations; and

-(3) Meet all of its financial obligations.
+(3) Provide the administrative resources necessary to comply with title IV, HEA program requirements.

 (b) General standards of financial responsibility.
-Except as provided under paragraphs (c) and (d) of this section, the Secretary considers an institution to be financially responsible if the Secretary determines that--
+Except as provided under paragraph (c) of this section, the Secretary considers an institution to be financially responsible if the Secretary determines that--

 (1) The institution's Equity, Primary Reserve, and Net Income ratios yield a composite score of at least 1.5, as provided under § 668.172 and appendices A and B to this subpart;